-4. Excess existing road space is repurposed to support public life, active travel, and green infrastructure.
+Excess existing road space is repurposed to support public life and green infrastructure.

-RGS Policy Goals by Policy Area OCP Policy Objectives by Policy Area Local Economic Development Achieve a sustainable, resilient, and dynamic local economy that supports Comox Valley businesses and the region's entrepreneurial spirit.
+Local Economic Development

+Achieve a sustainable, resilient, and dynamic local economy that supports Comox Valley businesses and the region's entrepreneurial spirit.

 One of the OCP goals is Economic Success Emerges from Community Values and Place.
-This topic is addressed primarily by the OCP Managing Growth policies and Land Use designations which support the land use employment opportunities within Town Centres and other employment lands throughout the City.
+This topic is addressed primarily by the OCP Growth Management policies and Land Use designations which support the land use employment opportunities within Town Centres and other employment lands throughout the City.

 The Local Economy chapter includes more specific policies that recognize the City's primary role in local economic development is to create the physical conditions for high quality of life and economic success through responsible management of public assets and sustainable levels of high-quality service delivery.
-The chapter also recognizes the importance of supporting key sectors within the local economy such as low-carbon construction and building retrofitting industry and value- added, community-based businesses such as arts and culture, local food processing, specialty forest products, and other value-added product manufacturing.
-The specific objectives for this policy area are: 1.
-Business retention, development, and investment are increasingly green, low carbon, climate resilient, and equity-responsive.
-2. Local economic development opportunities are regionally coordinated.
-Municipal regulations and services are supportive of economic development within the overall long-term vision of environmental and social responsibility.
-4. People are at the heart of local economic development and are able to access adequate supports to participate in the economy.
+The chapter also recognizes the importance of supporting key sectors within the local economy such as low-carbon construction and building retrofitting industry and value-added, community-based businesses such as arts and culture, local food processing, specialty forest products, and other value-added product manufacturing.
+The specific objectives for this policy area are:

+- Business retention, development, and investment are increasingly green, low carbon, climate resilient, and equity-responsive. - Local economic development opportunities are regionally coordinated. - Municipal regulations and services are supportive of economic development within the overall long-term vision of environmental and social responsibility. - People are at the heart of local economic development and are able to access adequate supports to participate in the economy.